 'This experience was an important turning point for me.

 'I started volunteering with Aryana Aid because I wanted to work with like-minded people who were keen to create more stories like this'.

 'I lost my daughter in the war', explains Mosavi, a professional photographer, film maker and a volunteer with the charity.

 'I've travelled the length and breadth of Afghanistan in my professional capacity, and heard the same desperate stories in every town and village.

 'Heartbreak, loss, hunger and fear have damaged an entire generation.

 'I joined Aryana Aid as a volunteer in memory of my child.

-'We know that 4,025 Afghan children were killed or seriously injured between 2010 and 2012 as a result of the continuing violence.
+'We know thousands inocentchildren were killed and hundreds seriously injured between 2010 and 2018 as a result of the continuing violence.

 'Part of my role as a charity volunteer involves raising awareness about the dangers of improvised explosive devices (IEDs), crossfire, unexploded artillery shells, grenades, mortars, rockets, air bombs and drones among ordinary Afghan families'.